ECT Information for Patients

 Charge = current x time

-So charged is the number of electrons passing through a conductor over a certain period of time
+So charge is the number of electrons passing through a conductor over a certain period of time

 Charge = frequency (x2 for biphasic waveform) x duration x pulse width x amplitude